etoccalino/airbrite-api/python/creating-an-order.md

 ## Setup

+First you will have to install the python interface to Airbrite's API in your system (or virtual environment):

+    >>> pip install airbrite

 The Airbrite's API can be access through the Python interactive interpreter.
 You'll be running all the turorials in an interactive session:

     python
     >>> import airbrite

-The python interface will be setup to use an test API key that we've provided, so you can test right away.
-The tutorials assume you have a test connection ready, as above.
+The python interface will be setup to use a test API key that we've provided, so you can test right away.
+The tutorials assume you have a test connection ready, as in the example above.

 ## Create a Simple Order